J-CF-Leung/Study_Vault/Physics/Thermal Physics/Advanced statistical mechanics.md

 	- Said to be _first order_

 ## Landau theory
-- For any system, identify an _order parameter_
+- For any system, identify an _order parameter_, a _macroscopic quantity_ which will _change value_ at a phase transition
 	- Scalar: _density_
 	- Vector: _magnetisation_
 - Assume that _near a critical point_, the order parameter is _small_